kuhnuri/kuhnuri-cdk/README.md

 # AWS based DITA-OT

-The **AWS based DITA-OT** is a set of configurations to deploy DITA-OT to be ran in AWS products.
+The _AWS based DITA-OT_ is a set of configurations to deploy DITA-OT and other conversion tools to be ran using AWS products.

 ## Prerequisites